 3.3.
 Estimating deviations in both survival and M

 The model that attempted to estimate deviations in both survival and M with 2D AR(1) autocorrelation failed to converge.
 However, adding independent M deviations to NAA-5 (2D AR(1) on survival) and adding independent survival deviations to M-4 (2D AR(1) on M) substantially improved model fit (lower AIC by 25.9 and 9.5, respectively; Tables 1-3).
 Differences in Mohn’s ρ between these models were not large or consistent.
 In the model with lowest Mohn’s ρ, deviations in both survival and M reinforced each other—positive survival deviations were estimated for the same years and ages as negative M deviations (e.g. ages 1-3 during the late 1970s-1980s in Fig. 4).
 Thus, the magnitude of the deviations reduced from approximately -2 to 2, as when only survival or M deviations were estimated (Figs. 1 and 3), to the range -1 to 1 (Fig. 4).
 Adding independent deviations in survival to the model with 2D AR(1) deviations in M resulted in higher φyear (increase from 0.47 to 0.76), which propagated the elevated M in the terminal year stronger and further into the projection years (M-4 in Fig. 3; top panel in Fig. 4).
-The result was a more pronounced decline in projected SSB (Fig. 2d).
+The result was a more pronounced decrease in projected SSB (Fig. 2d).

 3.4.
 Incorporating the CPI-recruitment effect